Bhandarkar Oriental Research Institute: The critical edition of the Mahabharata

 The critical edition was collated from 1,259 manuscripts.
 This edition in 19 volumes (more than 15,000 demi-quarto size pages) comprised the critically constituted text of the 18 parvas of the Mahabharata consisting of more than 89,000 verses, an elaborate critical apparatus and a prolegomena on the material and methodology (volume I), written by V.S.
 Sukthankar.

 Further work since the initial publication has produced a critical edition of the Harivamsa, a pratika index, a bibliography of ancillary materials, and a cultural index.
 The project of preparing a critical edition of the Harivamsa was inaugurated by the president of India, Rajendra Prasad, on 19 November 1954.
 The publication was completed in November 1971.
 The critical edition in two volumes consists of the four parvans of the Harivamsa.
 The pratika Index in six volumes consists of 360,000 verse quarters with appendices.
 Two volumes of the cultural index have been published so far.
-The constituted text of the critical edition has also been made available on the CD-ROM.
+The constituted text of the critical edition has also been made available on CD-ROM.

+BharatVidya.in and Educational Activities

+Online Courses During the Pandemic

+During the COVID-19 pandemic, the Institute initiated online education programs, beginning with a certificate course on Indian heritage delivered via the Zoom video conferencing platform.
+The various online courses attracted over 2,400 participants within the first year from 13 countries.

+In 2021, the institute launched an online course on the Mahabharata, based on its Critical Edition.
+In December 2021, Prime Minister Narendra Modi praised the effort during his Mann Ki Baat address, noting that over 1,200 learners had registered within months.

+BharatVidya Platform Launch

+Building on this momentum, BORI launched BharatVidya (bharatvidya.in), a dedicated online platform, in September 2022.
+It was inaugurated by Union Finance Minister Nirmala Sitharaman.
+The platform was designed to deliver authentic, source-based knowledge on Indian civilization, especially in domains with contested narratives.

+BharatVidya offers over 20 self-paced courses across topics such as the Vedas, Sanskrit, Indian philosophy, archaeology, Mahabharata, temple architecture, Kautilya's Arthashastra, Indian arts and cultural traditions, Buddhism and Jainism, IKS and Dharmaśāstra.
+Each course grants lifetime access and certificates co-issued by BORI and BharatVidya.

+The institute has launched online courses based on its iconic scholarly publications, such as the Critical Edition of the Mahabharata and P.V.
+Kane’s History of Dharmashastra.
+These foundational texts are now part of digital learning modules offered through BharatVidya.

+Alignment with National Education Policy (NEP) 2020

+BharatVidya’s curriculum aligns with the National Education Policy 2020, which encourages the incorporation of Indian Knowledge Systems (IKS) in higher education.
+In 2024, BORI introduced IKS courses in Marathi to expand access for regional learners.

+The Institute also organises national and regional conferences aimed at promoting indigenous education and NEP compliance.